nodirshox/sa-csv-mysql-batch/README.md

     }
    ```

-3. Copy 'accessToken' from response and create new [POST] request in following URL.
+3. Copy 'accessToken' from response and create [POST] request in following URL.
 Go to Authorization tab and select 'Bearer Token' and paste token in input
    ```
    http://localhost:3000/api/cron-job/start
    ```

 4. Read all rows from MySQL.
-Create new [GET] request in following URL and add 'Bearer Token'
+Create [GET] request in following URL and add token into 'Bearer Token'
    ```
    http://localhost:3000/api/cron-job/data
    ```